openworld-community/event-manager-telegram-bot/README.md

 # Change log
 **v0.0.3**
-added sqlite3 database from docker for storing events and users
+added mounting volume for sqlite3 database from docker for storing events and users

 **v0.0.2**
 added dockerfile and docker-compose for running application, fixed message when event added